 The FuSDRA approach does not end in this last step of the iterative framework.
-To maintain relevancy and more refined analysis of risks, the inclusion of new information, filling of data gaps and review of models need to be performed on a regular basis.
+During the analysis process itself, new risk factors and information can surface during both the modelling and evaluation stage of the framework.
+As a result, the analysis must return to the task of identification to enhance the risk model.
+Even upon completion of the analysis, the inclusion of new information, filling of data gaps and review of models need to be performed on a regular basis to maintain relevancy and more refined analysis of risks.
+Revisiting the analysis also helps to refresh knowledge and facilitate open discussions.
 This will ensure the effectiveness and sustainability in controlling the risk of AUV loss for future Antarctic deployments.

 Software

 For this work, Vensim® (“Vensim User Guide,” 2017) was chosen for system dynamics modelling, which includes both causal loop diagrams and stock and flow diagrams.
-It has the advantage of an user-friendly interface, dimensional checks and visual clarity.
+It has the advantage of a user-friendly interface, dimensional checks and visual clarity.
 The fuzzy expert systems were developed using the MATLAB® fuzzy logic toolbox 2017 (“Fuzzy Logic Toolbox User’s Guide,” 2017).
 This tool provides a comprehensive and user-friendly environment to build and evaluate fuzzy systems.

 System dynamics models from Vensim® were converted into block diagrams to construct the fuzzy system dynamics models with the MATLAB® Simulink toolbox 2018 (“Simulink® User’s Guide,” 2015).
 This tool allows for the construction of mathematically complex systems involving many risk variables.
 More importantly, it enables the incorporation of fuzzy expert systems with system dynamics models with relative ease.